awslabs/graphstorm/docs/source/index.rst

    :glob:

 GraphStorm is a graph machine learning (GML) framework for enterprise use cases.
-It simplifies the development, training and deployment of GML models for industry-scale graphs by providing scalable training and inference pipelines of Graph Machine Learning (GML) models for extremely large graphs (measured in billons of nodes and edges).
+It simplifies the development, training and deployment of GML models for industry-scale graphs by providing scalable training and inference pipelines of GML models for extremely large graphs (measured in billons of nodes and edges).
 GraphStorm provides a collection of built-in GML models and users can train a GML model with a single command without writing any code.
 To help develop SOTA models, GraphStorm provides a large collection of configurations for customizing model implementations and training pipelines to improve model performance.
 GraphStorm also provides a programming interface to train any custom GML model in a distributed manner.
 Users provide their own model implementations and use GraphStorm training pipeline to scale.